framps/raspiBackupDoc/en/src/installer.md

 Since *raspiBackup* does not back up any memory contents, all services that hold important information in memory should be stopped before the backup.

-*raspiBackup* offers the option of automatically stopping services before the backup and then starting them again. restart them afterwards.
+*raspiBackup* offers the option of automatically stop services before the backup and then restart them afterwards.
 All services preselected in the installer should always be stopped.
-As it cannot be ruled out that other services on the system may also hold important data in the memory and should be stopped before the backup, the list of services that are not active services must be carefully checked and, if necessary, these services must also be services must also be selected so that they are stopped before the backup.
+As it cannot be ruled out that other services on the system may also hold important data in the memory and should be stopped before the backup, the list of services that are not active services must be carefully checked and, if necessary, these services must also be selected so that they are stopped before the backup.

-After selecting the services that are to be stopped, the order in which they are to be stopped must be defined. in which they are to be stopped must be defined.
-In general, the sequence sequence does not matter, but if a service has dependencies on another service, the service should the service should only be stopped after the dependent service.
+After selecting the services that are to be stopped, the order in which they are to be stopped must be defined.
+In general, the sequence does not matter, but if a service has dependencies on another service, the service should only be stopped after the dependent service.
 For example all services that work with a database should be stopped before stopping the database so that they can complete any open transactions.

 <a name="regularbackup"></a>
 ### Regular backup - Menu C9

 *raspiBackup* offers the possibility to create regular backups automatically.
-This is done by default via *Systemd*, but can also be started with the option `-t` option when installing the installer to *Cron*.
+This is done by default via *Systemd*, but can also be started with **Cron* if the option `-t` is used when the installer is started.

-The day of the week on which a backup is to be created can be defined in the installer. is to be created.
-Or also a daily backup.
+The day of the week on which a backup is to be created can be defined in the installer.
+It's also possible to have a daily backup.
 The time of the backup is also defined in hours and minutes.
 The default is Sunday at 05:00.

 ## Default configuration and location of the configuration file